Khayelitsha Commission: Evidence presented during the first phase

 In the first phase of the commission evidence from 87 witnesses ranging from members of the community, government departments, members of the police force, members of the Community Police Forums, community activists and leaders, as well as 15 experts on the history and nature of crime in Khayelitsha.

 From 2003 to 2012 community-based organisations in Khayelitsha have held over 100 demonstrations, pickets, marches, and submitted numerous petitions and memorandums to various levels of government to improve the situation.

 In testimony before the Commission, it was revealed that only 23.46% of cases reported to the Harare Police Station in Khayelitsha go to court, and only 3.38% of those cases resulted in a conviction.
 It was not uncommon for a Khayelitsha based police detective to be responsible for and investigate over one hundred cases at one time.
 The police station in Harare section of Khayelitsha often carried over as many as 2,300 unresolved cases with a detective-to-citizen ratio of 1:2,626 whilst the ratio in more affluent communities such as Sea Point was 1:435.

 During testimony given by Provincial Police Commissioner Arno Lamoer on the situation of the police in Khayelitsha he stated that there is "something fundamentally irrational" about the way in which police resources were allocated by the national head office.
 It was pointed out that the police undervalued certain important variables that impact police performance such as adequate street-lighting, road infrastructure, formal housing, water and sanitation access.
 Although Khayelitsha has one of the highest crime rates of any area in South Africa, the police in the area are generally lower-ranked, poorly equipped, few in number, and underqualified.
 It was also revealed that officers are often reluctant to open cases because it would negatively affect the crime statistics for their precinct.

 Evidence presented during the second phase

-In the second phase evidence was heard from 25 expert witnesses and lasted from the 12th to the 16 May 2014.
+In the second phase evidence was heard from 25 expert witnesses and lasted from 12 to 16 May 2014.
 The focus of the second phase was on submissions from policing experts.